-1 INTRODUCTION
+1. INTRODUCTION

-Missing data in the world of economics, medicine, business management, natural and social sciences has been of growing concern over the years.
 Missing data is considered as an unstored data value for a variable in observation of interest [1].
 As complete data sets are needed to help firms and institutions to produce more accurate and precise results, the presence of missing data rather leads to inaccurate results, bias in parameter estimation and reduction in statistical power.
 Missing data invariably give rise to reduced sample size and thus, leads to a less precise confidence interval and reduced power in the tests of significance.
 All these pitfalls lead to incorrect conclusions and invalid recommendations.